 success is that we're in the dark as much as the main character; we see what he sees and no more.
 Most of this is banal -- loneliness, bickering, pointless existence -- but our peeping hero isn't any better, and the film amusingly indicts voyeurism through the accusations of the nurse.
 Some of my favorite scenes involve the early sparring between Stewart and his nurse, and then Stewart and his girlfriend (Grace Kelly), as they razz each other over their relationship.
 Stewart's acting is effortless as always, and he gets not one but two terrific "shut up" lines, whilst Kelly railroads him for his diseased behavior until finally convinced there's something truly nasty going on across the street.
 When the murder plot finally revs up, it's nail-biting in the extreme, and the final sequence -- Kelly invading the killer's apartment, the killer invading Stewart's -- still makes me sweat.
 Some days I could almost go with Rear Window

 4. The Birds.

 1963.
 This one is never high enough on pick lists.
 More than just a special effects film, it's nihilistic to the core and unapologetic about nature's savagery.
 And like the great horror films rarely seen anymore, it has the patience to let its characters breathe and become people we care about before unleashing the terror.
 And what a terror.
-No man-vs.-nature film has shattered me so thoroughly except for last year's The Grey
+The only man-vs.-nature film that shattered me as thoroughly was last year's The Grey

 .
 The wolves in that thriller were fantasy predators like the killer birds on display here, but it doesn't matter.
 Wolves, birds, whatever, serve as metaphors for unstoppable biological forces -- beasts who suddenly behave in ways we don't and can't grasp -- and for that reason alone convince.
 There isn't a score to speak of, just clever sound effects, and aside from Hard Candy